Muffin: An Easy And Quick Cake With Endless Flavors

 Massachusetts

-In 1986, the corn muffin, a staple of New England cuisine, became the official state of Massachusetts after a petition by schoolchildren.
+In 1986, the corn muffin, a beloved staple of New England cuisine, was officially designated as the state muffin of Massachusetts.
+This landmark decision stemmed from a petition initiated by a group of local schoolchildren eager to celebrate and promote this cherished treat.

 Minnesota